kevinxuan/MIDS_W205/README.md

 Identify the main questions you'll need to answer to make recommendations (list below, add as many questions as you need).

-- Question 1: What's the average commute time for trips fewer than 2 hours?
+- Question 1: What's the average commute time for trips greater than 5 minutes and fewer than 2 hours?
+(Commute trips should be in this range)

 - Question 2: What percentage of the same day trips are commute, i.e. start station not equal to end station?